Azure/azure-powershell/src/ConnectedMachine/ConnectedMachine.Autorest/docs/Az.ConnectedMachine.md

 Forces the network security perimeter configuration to refresh for a private link scope.

 ### [New-AzConnectedLicense](New-AzConnectedLicense.md)
-The operation to create or update a license.
+The operation to create a license.

 ### [New-AzConnectedLicenseDetail](New-AzConnectedLicenseDetail.md)
 Create an in-memory object for LicenseDetails.

 ### [New-AzConnectedMachineExtension](New-AzConnectedMachineExtension.md)
-The operation to create or update the extension.
+The operation to create the extension.

 ### [New-AzConnectedPrivateLinkScope](New-AzConnectedPrivateLinkScope.md)
-Create (or updates) a Azure Arc PrivateLinkScope.
+create (or create  a Azure Arc PrivateLinkScope.
 Note: You cannot specify a different value for InstrumentationKey nor AppId in the Put operation.

 ### [Remove-AzConnectedLicense](Remove-AzConnectedLicense.md)